MicrosoftDocs/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

 Use the **New Query** tab to get the following information:

-- Create query expressions to get more information on your data, such as messaging and orchestration instances.
+- Create query expressions to get more information on your BizTalk artifacts, such as messaging and orchestration instances.
 This query is created in a table.
 - Use the **Run Query**, **Save As…**, and **Open Query…** buttons to:

   - **Run Query**: Runs the query expression you created.